Types of Legal Opportunities

 Summer Law Clerk Program

 LAFLA offers its fulltime summer law clerks reimbursement for educational costs.
-Summer 2024 Law Clerks are eligible to receive up to $5,250 toward tuition and/or student loans along with a $550 stipend.
-Tuition reimbursements are tax exempt and will be made in two payments: half at the end of June and the second half at the end of July.
-LAFLA Equity & Inclusion Fellowship (LEIF) fellows are eligible for loan/tuition reimbursement in the amount of $10,000 (LEIF fellows are not eligible for the $550 stipend); read more here.
-The $5,800 or $10,000 educational reimbursements will be made without considering whether students receive additional summer funding from other sources.
+Amounts for Summer 2026 will be announced later this year.
+Last summer, Summer Law Clerks received up to $8,000 toward tuition.
+Tuition reimbursements are tax exempt and will be made in two payments: the first at the end of June and the second in the following January.
+LEIF fellows are eligible for tuition reimbursement in the amount of $10,000; The $8,000 or $10,000 educational reimbursements are generally made without considering whether students receive additional summer funding from other private sources.
+However, please note that LAFLA sponsored scholarships, fellowships, and other grants will be applied towards the $8,000 or $10,000 maximum reimbursement.
+Please contact LAFLA once you anticipate or receive any outside funding ASAP, or if you have any questions regarding funding.
 All fulltime summer law clerk program participants also receive a technology stipend of $70 per month.

 Law clerks volunteering outside of the fulltime summer program are not eligible for the educational reimbursement program.

-The deadline to apply for the summer 2024 program is Friday, April 12, 2024.
+The deadline to apply for the 2026 Summer Law Clerk Program is Friday, April 3rd at 5PM PT.

 Learn more about former summer law clerks: